neurodisney/ND_PLDAPS/README.md

 > Eastman, K.M. & Huk, A.C.
 (2012).
 PLDAPS: A hardware architecture and software toolbox for neurophysiology requiring complex visual stimuli and online behavioral control. *Frontiers in Neuroinformatics*, **6**:1. doi: 10.3389/fninf.2012.00001

 This repository contains a stripped down and slightly re-organized version of the PLDAPS version derived from the *openreception* branch (Version 4.2).
 ND_PLDAPS is tailored for the hardware used in the Disney-Lab and provides additional functions and task code.
+The software is under ongoing development and we do not guarantee that it will work for other experimental set-ups without putting a considerable effort into it.
+Our approach is to give up flexibility and generalizability of the code in favor of more accurate control of timings.
+Please feel free to use this code as inspiration and example, but do not expect that it will work for you out of the box.